rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 }
 ```

-If the `Mission` is **not** created successfully, return the following JSON
-data, along with the appropriate HTTP status code:
+If the `Movie` is **not** created successfully, return the following JSON data, along with the appropriate HTTP status code:

 ```json
 {